He that runs from the truth will surely end up in the pit

-In the light of all this, some guidelines about masturbation.
+In light of all this, some guidelines about masturbation.
 First, within marriage, mutual sexual stimulation is only a variation of quite proper sexual intimacy.
-Second, outside marriage it would be entering prematurely into the intimacy of marital sex.
+Second, outside marriage, it would be entering prematurely into the intimacy of marital sex.

 Thirdly, self-masturbation does not necessarily comprise either adultery or fornication because no sexual partner is involved.